Trainable Weka SegmentationQR for this page

 - Bilateral filter: is very similar to the Mean filter but better preserves edges while averaging/blurring other parts of the image.
 The filter accomplishes this task by only averaging the values around the current pixel that are close in color value to the current pixel.
 The 'closeness' of other neighborhood pixels to the current pixels is determined by the specified threshold.
 I.e. for a value of 10 each pixel that contributes to the current mean have to be within 10 values of the current pixel.
 In our case, we combine spatial radius of and , with a range radius of and .

 - Lipschitz filter: from Mikulas Stencel plugin.
 This plugin implements Lipschitz cover of an image that is equivalent to a grayscale opening by a cone.
 The Lipschitz cover can be applied for the elimination of a slowly varying image background by subtraction of the lower Lipschitz cover (a top-hat procedure).
 Sequential double scan algorithm (according Rosenfeld) was used.
-We use down and top hats, with slope = 5, 10, 15, 20, 25.
+We use down and top hats combination, with slope .

 - Kuwahara filter: another noise-reduction filter that preserves edges.
 This is a version of the Kuwahara filter that uses linear kernels rather than square ones.
 We use the membrane patch size as kernel size, 30 angles and the three different criteria (Variance, Variance / Mean and Variance / Mean^2).

-- Gabor filter: at the moment this option may take some time and memory because it generates a very diverse range of Gabor filters (45).
+- Gabor filter: at the moment this option may take some time and memory because it generates a very diverse range of Gabor filters (22).
 This may undergo changes in the future.
 The implementation details are included in this script.
+The Gabor filter is an edge detection filter, which convolves several kernels at different angles with an image.
+Each point in a kernel is calculated as .
+Gabor filters are band-pass filters and therefore implement a frequency transformation.

 - Derivatives filter: calculates high order derivatives of the input image () using FeatureJ.